Sajjanrepo/Selenium-Playground-Demo/README.md

 2) Selenium (version 4.x)

 3) Pytest (version 7.x)

-4) latest version of GeckoDriver installed and that it matches your Firefox browser version.
+4) Latest version of GeckoDriver installed and that it matches your Firefox browser version.

-5) pytest-html (for html report generation)
+5) Install pytest-html (for html report generation)

 6) Pycharm Editor